Helpful How-To's & DIY Tutorials

 Chronically damp basements affect your home’s air quality and can lead to serious health conditions.
 They cause peeling paint, mold and mildew, rotting wood, warped floorboards and rusty appliances.

 Luckily there are many simple do-it-yourself solutions to put a stop to the dampness and get your basement back on dry footing.
+Shop-O-Rama wants to share some with you.

 If your basement has standing water, be sure to remove all the water before starting any work in order to prevent electrical shock.